RobertDickens/dinkers.github.io/_machine-learning/linear_regression_with_gradient_descent.md

 Note that we are calculating this error over the entire dataset at each iteration.
 This is known as *batch gradient descent*.
 If the dataset is large this can be a costly operation, so we could instead update based on a subset of the data at each iteration, which is known as *minibatch gradient descent*.
 If we reduce the size of the data set to one training example per iteration this is known as *stochastic gradient descent*.

-# Simple Linear Regression From Scratch in Python
+# Python implementation of Simple Linear Regression

 First, let's create some data which we can use to fit a model.
 We'll create some data using the function *y = mx + c* setting m=3 and c=5, then add some random noise.